 The third generation, or G3, released in 2003, more closely resembled the vintage My Little Pony look.
 Then, in 2009, the line was revamped once again, with drastic changes to the Ponies’ bodies and faces.
 These new Ponies, with their extra-large anime-style eyes, only came as the “Core 7” characters: Cheerilee, Toola-Roola, Pinkie Pie, Rainbow Dash, Scootaloo, Sweetie Belle, and Starsong.
 Collectors refer to this update as G3.5.

-The 2010 debut of a new cartoon series, “My Little Pony: Friendship Is Magic,” created by Lauren Faust, brought a whole new class of fans to My Little Pony.
+The 2010 debut of a new cartoon series, “My Little Pony: Friendship Is Magic,” created by Lauren Faust, brought another breed of fans to My Little Pony.
 Young men and teenage boys, often fans of video games, comics, and anime, are the Ponies’ newest advocates.
 These “bronies” might not collect the latest fourth-generation (G4) of Pony toys, which correlate to the cartoon, but they go crazy for customized fan-made plush toys, which can sell for hundreds.

 Some bronies like smaller ponies made out of PVC with molded hair, such as the Blind Bag Ponies, which more closely resemble the cartoon characters.
 Popular characters from “Friendship Is Magic” include the thoughtful unicorn Twilight Sparkle, the diva-ish unicorn Rarity, the athletic pegasus Rainbow Dash, the celebration-oriented earth pony Pinkie Pie, the bashful pegasus Fluttershy, and the rancher Applejack—a character that first appeared in G1.